shakes76/PatternFlow/recognition/4561024-improved-unet/README.md

 ![unet](images/improved_unet.png)

+The model has a similar contracting and expansive path as the standard model.

+Contracting path:
+- Context module: two 3x3x3 convolutions with a dropout layer in between
+- Downsampling: 3x3x3 convolutions with input stride 2

+Expansive path:
+- Upsampling module: UpSampling2D operation "that repeats the feature voxels twice in each spatial dimension" [1]
+- Localization module: 3x3x3 convolution followed by 1x1x1 that halves the number of features
+- Deep supervision by using **segmentation layers** and combining them with elementwise summation

+Activation function is LeakyReLU.

 ## Dice Similarity Coefficient (DSC)
 Dice similarity coefficient (DSC) is a statistic used to measure the similarity between a predicted image and the ground truth.
 It can be expressed as: